Luftschlosser/ATmighty/doc/workflow.md

 # ATmighty Workflow

-The ATmighty library is developed using Eclipse Oxygen (4.7.3a) under Ubuntu 16.04 (LTS), using the avr-eclipse plugin.
+The ATmighty library is developed using Eclipse Oxygen (4.7.3a) under Ubuntu 16.04 (LTS), using avr-gcc and the avr-eclipse plugin.
 In the current version an ArduinoMega2560 with an ATmega2560 microcontroller is used as a development board.

 ## Development Environment